Freezer Spaghetti Sauce

 1/4 teaspoon pepper

 Whisk ingredients and mix in the cabbage, onion and carrots.
-Let sit in refrigerator for at least an hour before serving
+Let sit in refrigerator for at least an hour (better overnight) before serving.

 Put that fresh-picked spinach to use!
 Serves four.